 Bazel Usage

-To use the Build Cache node as a Bazel remote cache, the address of the Build Cache needs to be configured via the CLI or (more conveniently) by adding the following lines to your .bazelrc file:
+To use the build cache node as a Bazel remote cache, the address of the build cache needs to be configured via the CLI or (more conveniently) by adding the following lines to your .bazelrc file:

 common:develocity --remote_cache=grpcs://buildcache.mycompany.com:6011/